-We currently have active chapters in Sydney, Melbourne, Brisbane and Canberra.
+Currently we’re active in Sydney and we welcome callers from all over Australia to our weekly Zoom meetings.
 If you'd like to get involved (or start a chapter in your home town), sign up as a volunteer here

 Our Green New Deal is a plan to decolonise Australia, decarbonise our economy, decommodify life and democratise our society.
 That means everyone has access to meaningful work or a basic income, cheap and sustainable public transport, cheap and sustainable energy, a guaranteed home, lifelong education and care, and quality public services.
 There will likely be many different visions of what a Green New Deal can and should be, and ours is designed to push the limits of what is considered politically possible.